5 Ways Your Credit Score Can Drop (And What You Can Do To Recover)

 1. Missing payments.
 Your payment history is the most important factor in your credit score, and you should do everything possible to avoid making a late payment.
 But if you do make a mistake and miss a payment by accident, it’s important to contact the creditor and make a payment as quickly as possible.
 In many cases, a payment that is late by less than 30 days will not be reported to the credit bureaus, but otherwise the damage to your credit score quickly becomes more severe with each passing month.
 If a single late payment is bringing down your credit score, you may be able to have it removed by asking for a “goodwill” adjustment in writing.

 2. Having a high debt to credit ratio.
 Credit scoring formulas treat low levels of debt favorably, but the amount of debt you have will always be relative to the total amount of credit you have been extended.
 Therefore, if you are using up a large portion of your total credit limit, it will reflect poorly on your credit report, even if you avoid interest charges by paying your balances in full each month.
-To improve your score, lower your outstanding balances as soon as possible.
+To raise your credit score, lower your outstanding balances as soon as possible.
 In fact, if you are spending heavily on your credit cards, you may even wish to pay them down before the statement closes, because it is your statement balance that is reported to the credit bureaus as debt.
 Once your debt to credit ratio has been lowered, be sure to ask for a larger credit limit to further help your credit score.

 3. Applying for too many lines of credit.
 Another way your credit can suffer is when you apply for too many loans or credit cards within a short period.
 Doing so creates both new credit inquiries as well as newly opened accounts, each of which are interpreted by the credit scoring formula as signs that you may be in financial distress.
 Thankfully, the effect on your credit score can be quickly reversed by not applying for any additional new lines of credit for several months.